pierreamgabriel/practical-tarot-reading/README.md

 ## Download

-You can install the app on your android device downloading the latest apk file here https://github.com/pierremacedo/practical-tarot-reading/releases/download/v1.2/Practical-Tarot-Reading-1.2.apk
+You can install the app on your Android device downloading the latest apk file here https://github.com/pierremacedo/practical-tarot-reading/releases/download/v1.2/Practical-Tarot-Reading-1.2.apk

 ## Screenshots
 <p align="center">